 There is a 1.2km hiking trail to a view point above the lake where there are two benches to sit on.
 The trail is of moderate hiking with some steep elevation changes.
 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

 There are change rooms and a beach where the swimming area is roped off.
 Be cautious of the steep drop off.
-There are snorkelling and scuba opportunities but no rental places nearby.
-Please be aware that there are no lifeguards on duty at provincial parks.
+There are snorkeling and scuba opportunities but no rental places nearby.

 There are paddling, canoeing and kayaking opportunities at this park.
 Canoes, paddle boats, and a powerboat can be rented from the park operator.